Image default

 The six-minute call, which Turner said he had initially planned to reserve for court, appears to capture a conversation between a dispensary operator and a Spartanburg-area law enforcement officer discussing hemp legality, testing protocols and enforcement standards.

-At multiple point during the recording, the officer acknowledged the lack of clear statutory guidance — while simultaneously referencing guidance provided by the S.C. attorney general’s office and the S.C.
+At multiple points during the recording, the officer acknowledged the lack of clear statutory guidance — while simultaneously referencing guidance provided by the S.C. attorney general’s office and the S.C.
 State Law Enforcement Division (SLED).

 “There is no law on it,” the officer stated during the exchange, before adding that enforcement decisions are based on the attorney general’s position.